kkudose/spyparty/content/leaflet-of-spyparty-strategies.md

 - Note that **Add Time** is not a mission—a spy cannot win by adding time.

 ### 8: Light 'em up.
-- Lights are the primary tool for a sniper and are most commonly used in the following ways, but the important part is making sure to use them:
+- Lights are the primary tool for a sniper and are most commonly used in the following ways, but the important part is making sure to use them.
-    - Highlights—to indicate who has visited a statue (or completed Inspect).
+    - Highlights: to indicate who has visited a statue (or completed **Inspect**).
-    - Lowlights—to indicate who was outside of a conversation when **Contact** occurs (or more generally a confirmed NPC).
+    - Lowlights: to indicate who was outside of a conversation when **Contact** occurs (or a confirmed NPC).
 - Many people also lowlight cast (people with triangles over them) since they cannot be the spy.

 -----
 ### Bonus: Leave the briefcase alone.
 - The briefcase is complicated enough that there's [several](https://docs.google.com/document/d/1Waj0T5ZvYo4V7p7EOFMOMNN8VQ2CeIk2wo8pk7f9pls/edit?usp=sharing) [guides](https://www.youtube.com/watch?v=3oXj57k6cMA) dedicated entirely to this cursed object.
 - Spy: Pick up the case if it's near you but not near the **Ambassador**, then return the case to the **Ambassador** by standing behind them.
-- Sniper: If you think the way a person interacted with the briefcase is suspicious, don't risk your game on it—you're probably wrong—but remember it for the replay.
+- Sniper: If you think the way a person interacted with the case is suspicious, don't risk your game on it—you're probably wrong—but remember it for the replay.